Kompleks Bölgesel Ağrı Sendromunun Tedavisinde Ekstrakorporeal Şok Dalgası Tedavisi: Olgu Sunumu

 and painful condition that occurs especially in the upper extremity after

-and function after extracorporeal shock wave therapy (ESWT) in a patient
+and function after extracorporeal shock wave therapy (ESWT) in

-short-arm circular cast due to a right distal radius fracture, was admitted
+a short-arm circular cast due to a right distal radius fracture, was admitted

-to our clinic with complaints of pain, limitation of movement and
+to our clinic with complaints of pain, limitation of movement

-possible side effects.
+dose and determine the possible side effects.

 Keywords: Complex regional pain syndrome; extracorporeal shock wave therapy; pain